njanirudh/OpenCV/README.md

 ### Open an Image (open_image.py)

-* This script shows how to open an image using OpenCV and find the various image dimensions and properties.
+* Script to open an image using OpenCV and find the various image dimensions and properties.

 ### Video Capture (video_capture.py)

+* Script to capture a video stream from the webcam and perform some image processing operation on it.

 ### Kalman Filter on a moving point (kalman_filter.py)